-This summer, New Englanders endured unprecedented heatwaves.
-Suffocating temperatures, soaring to over 100 degrees, hit our homes and families.
-Here on New Hampshire’s seacoast, my family and I had to come up with some creative ways to cool down, from backyard camping under the stars to hosting lemonade stands.
+In recent years, New Englanders endured unprecedented heatwaves.
+Suffocating temperatures, soaring to over 100 degrees, have hit our homes and families.
+Here on New Hampshire’s seacoast, my family and I have come up with some creative ways to cool down, from backyard camping under the stars to hosting lemonade stands.

 Yet, no activity beats our all-time favorite: a day at the ocean.
 Surfing, boogie boarding, seeing who can stay the longest in the cold water, and laughing as we jump over the glimmering ocean waves.
 But the reality is, climate change puts even these simple pleasures at risk – because New England’s ocean is overheating.